sympy/sympy/doc/src/tutorial/manipulation.rst

     ()

 They both have empty ``args``.
-In SymPy, empty ``args`` signal that we have hit the bottom of the expression tree.
+In SymPy, empty ``args`` signal that we have hit a leaf of the expression tree.

 With this knowledge, let's look at how we can recurse through an expression tree.
 The nested nature of ``args`` is a perfect fit for recursive functions.
 The base case will be empty ``args``.
-Let's write a simple function that goes through an expression and prints all the ``args``.
+Let's write a simple function that goes through an expression and prints all the ``args`` at each level.

     >>> def pre(expr):
     ...     print expr